 Should believers expect visions to be a part of their Christian experience?Visions are visual and/or auditory messages originating from the spirit world given to a person while he or she is awake.
-Visions can be used by God to relay information that is not accessible in Scripture, either because it is not in Bible or because the audience does not have a Bible.
+Visions can be used by God to relay information that is not accessible in Scripture, either because it is not in the Bible or because the audience does not have a Bible.
 Visions can also be used by demons to deceive people, especially when certain drugs are involved.

 The Bible records several significant visions in which God warns or informs His people.
 Much of Daniel 7-12 is a vision.
 Ezekiel starts with one of the oddest visions of the Bible, filled with four-faced creatures and strange wheels.
 In Acts 10, Peter has a vision of animals descending onto a rooftop.
 And nearly all of Revelation is the record of a vision John received.
 Each one of these visions included new information that God wanted preserved in Scripture.

 Once the Bible was completed, the necessity of God speaking through visions became less great.
 Hebrews 1:1-2 explains that "Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son…."
 Since the Word of God (John 1:1) has been revealed, we do not need visions as we once did.

 Not all visions are from God.
 Visions can be real and really false at the same time.
 Buddhism was heavily informed by a vision Siddhartha Gautama had while sitting in a trance.
 In the time since the Bible was compiled, many visions have directly contradicted Scripture.
 Islam, Mormonism, and the Unification Church were all begun by people who had a vision.